×

 We can also see this event being fired in our Analytics account itself.

-If we go to our Google Analytics account under the real-time reporting section, under events, we see an event was just recorded.
+If we go to our Google Analytics account → Real-Time reporting section → events, we see an event was just recorded.

-As I mentioned, you’ll need to be seeing these events firing before we start with any form field tracking implementation.
+As I mentioned, you’ll need to see these events firing before we start with any form field tracking implementation.

 Let’s Start – Capturing Data With a Form Trigger

-So in our example form, we have here, I have now added a new form field here for Company Size
+So in the example form, we have here, I have added a new form field for Company Size.

-And while we are not allowed to send any personal identifiable information, like the name or the email address to Google Analytics, we can send over any other information that we collect from this form.
+While we are unable to send any personally identifiable information, like the name or the email address to Google Analytics, we can send over any other information we collect from this form.

-Note: It wouldn’t make too much sense to send the message field data over, as each message is likely to be unique and we won’t be able to really see any trends based on it.
+🚨 Note: It wouldn’t make much sense to send the message field data over, as each message is likely unique and we won’t be able to see any trends based on it.

-But standardized data like this drop-down menu with the company size would be really great data to be able to segment our users later in Google Analytics or build an audience from that we can later target with ads.
+Standardized data, however, like the drop-down menu with the company size would be great data to segment our users later in Google Analytics or build an audience from that we can later target with ads.

-So how can we send that data over and actually pick it up?
+So how can we send that data over and pick it up?

-Well, if you have the form submit trigger installed in Google Tag Manager, we’ll be able to see that for this event Contact Us, and the event type form submission.
+We have the form submit trigger installed in Google Tag Manager called form – Contact Us, which has the event type: form submission.

 Inspect the Form Trigger Variables and Data Layer

-With that trigger, we actually have certain variables filled automatically.
+With that trigger, we have certain variables filled automatically.

-If you go over to the variable menu, we see our form element, classes, ID, Target, and so on have been filled with data.
+If you go to the variable menu, you will see the form element, classes, ID, Target, and so on, have been filled with data.

-As you might know, this is all data that is currently in the Data Layer.
-So let’s go over to this tab right here.
+As you might know, this is all the data currently in the Data Layer.

-We can find our form elements again.
-This is actually what’s getting pushed to the data Layer when we submit a form.
+Let’s go to the Data Layer tab.
+We can find our GTM Form Submit event and the entire code pushed to the data layer when we submit a form.

 Find the Form Field Value we Need Using JavaScript Object in Chrome Developer Tools

-Click enter and we can see the data Layer.
-Press this triangle to open it up.
+Click enter and we can see the Data Layer.
+Press the triangle to open it up.

 So here we can see the actual events that happened and the data Layer pushes that happened.

-If you compare to our event menu here, we see message, page view, DOM ready, and so on.
+If you compare it to our event menu here, we see the message, page view, DOM ready, and so on.
 We have five messages here.

-And in this case, we also have five, the number is a bit different because array starts with the index zero.
+🚨 Note: The numbering is a bit different between the two because the array in the data layer starts with the index zero.

 We want to particularly look at this fifth one.
 So the last one, which is the number four right here.
-And this one has our GTM element in here, and a little bit more information.
+Let’s open that up.

-Let’s go to this GTM element and actually open that up, and it gives us a host of information.
+It has the information we also saw in the Data Layer.
+Let’s go to this GTM element and open that up.
+It gives us a host of information.

-Well, the data layer is actually automatically filled with the event information from the Form Submit.
+The data layer is automatically filled with event information from the Form Submit, so anything from classes, parent elements, or the method the data is being transferred.

 I want to take a look at this closer.

-But if we look closely and it’s actually right at the bottom, we will find the actual value that this element holds when we click on the submit button.
-So in this case, it would be small business
+If we look closely and scroll to the bottom, we will find the actual value that this element holds when we click on the submit button.
+So in this case, it is a Small Business.

 So this is great because we can pull it out of this element, and then transfer that into Google Analytics.